 Evasco already declined the BCCI’s invitation for him to join the forum through a letter sent to Uy on Thursday last week, but revisited the issue on Tuesday in an interview with media as he noted that the event should focus on matters other than programs and platforms.

 “Kung publiko man na panarbaho, kung pribado man na panarbaho, wa ba koy kiha, wa bay mi-kiha nako kay nagkuan og kwarta na dili aho, wa ba koy kiha na ako naglapas sa katungod sa laing taw, dapat mao ny mahibal-an nila,” said Evasco.

 The statement was an apparent swipe at Evasco’s gubernatorial rival Deputy Speaker Arthur Yap who is facing graft charges before the Sandiganbayan.

 Evasco has been known to publicly criticize and hurl accusations against his political rivals during interviews and campaign rallies.

 In a political sortie in Loon last week, Evasco was caught on video as he again alleged that Yap ally Governor Edgar Chatto has been behind the alleged proliferation of illegal drugs in Bohol through Provincial Administrator Alfonso Damalerio II.

 Evasco claimed in February this year that his allegations were based on a report submitted to President Rodrigo Duterte.
 However, no official from Bohol has ever been included in Duterte’s infamous “narco-list,” including the latest version which was released in March.

-The Bohol Gubernatorial Candidates’ Forum 2019 will push through with or without Evasco on April 23 at the University of Bohol in Tagbilaran City on April 23.
+The Bohol Gubernatorial Candidates’ Forum 2019 will push through with or without Evasco on April 23 at the University of Bohol in Tagbilaran City.